peejay-solutions/ng-magic-test-bed/README.md

 - All local variables to mocks, helper service and the testee itself can be defined as constants

-- Reconfiguration of the test bed in beforeEach is reduced to of 1 line
+- Reconfiguration of the entire test bed including fresh mocks and services before each test/it is reduced to 1 line: magic.happens()

 - Creation of jest or jasmine (karma) spies for all your mocks' functions is done on the fly